 ROVs can also be used to identify unexploded ordnance and mines underwater.
 Using a ROV that has an imaging sonar is key, similar to SAR.
 These missions can cover long distances, so utilizing USBL for position tracking and autonomous capability is extremely helpful.
 The PIVOT NAV and REVOLUTION NAV with M750 imaging sonars are most popular in these cases, due to the long distance sonar capabilities and in-depth navigation features.

 Deep Trekker offers a comprehensive lineup of ROVs to suit all of the above industry tasks on nearly any budget.
 With predesigned packages plus customizable addons, it’s easy to build the perfect ROV to fit your specific needs.

-Deep Trekker’s ROV lineup includes the DTG3, PIVOT, and REVOLUTION.
+Deep Trekker’s ROV lineup includes the DTG3, PHOTON, PIVOT, and REVOLUTION.
 The DTG3 is a mini observation-class underwater ROV built to deploy rapidly and quickly conduct visual inspections in underwater environments.
 Its lightweight design provides exceptional portability, but limits its power and feature capabilities, such as DVL sensor upgrades or an integrated tool platform.
 It operates using a three thruster design, meaning the operator will have to manipulate the pitch or yaw for vertical and lateral movements.
 The DTG3 is an excellent affordable option for simple underwater inspections.